-Our main research area concerns understanding the fundamental properties of materials with a size in between individual molecules and macroscopic objects.
-These nanometer scale materials have physical characteristics that are strong functions of their size and shape, with properties that can be easily manipulated to address a given application.
-Our research interests are currently focused on fundamental photophysical studies of carbon nanotubes and semiconductor nanocrystal quantum dots, and the integration of these materials into novel integrated nano-molecular systems for photocatalysis, such as the conversion of solar energy into chemical fuels.
-These studies are highly interdisciplinary, and lie at the interface between chemistry, optics, physics, applied physics, and materials science.
+Our research involves developing a fundamental understanding of the chemical, photophysical, and optical properties of nanometer scale materials.
+Unlike macroscopic materials, these objects have physical characteristics that are strong functions of their size and shape.
+Thus, nanometer scale materials have properties that can be easily controlled and manipulated.
+Currently, our investigations are focused on the synthesis and spectroscopic characterization of the chemical and physical properties of carbon nanotubes and semiconductor nanocrystals, and the application of these materials to solving important challenges in energy, photo-catalysis, quantum optics, and biomedicine.
+These studies are highly interdisciplinary, and lie at the interface between chemistry, physics, applied physics, and materials science.

-A significant remaining challenge for materials chemistry is to connect nanometer-sized materials to the macroscopic world.
-To that end, we are also exploring integrated nano-systems that can take light and convert the energy into making chemical bonds.
-For example, solar energy can be converted to clean burning chemical fuels such as hydrogen using quantum dots as the light harvesting element.
-This work is done in collaboration with Professors Bren, Matson, and Eisenberg from the University of Rochester.
-Also, quantum dots can be used in combination with inorganic or organic small molecule catalysts to make unique carbon-carbon bonds that are valuable to the pharmaceutical industry for making drugs.
-This latter work is done in collaboration with Professor Dan Weix from the University of Wisconsin.)
+Leveraging the unique photophysical properties of colloidal nanocrystals to explore possible applications is also an important aspect of our research.
+In particular, solar energy can be converted to clean burning chemical fuels such as hydrogen using colloidal nanocrystals as the light harvesting element or photocatalyst.
+(This work is done in collaboration with Professors Bren and Matson from the University of Rochester.)
+Also, nanocrystals can be used in combination with inorganic or organic small molecule catalysts to make unique carbon-carbon bonds that are valuable to the pharmaceutical industry for making pharmaceuticals.
+(This latter work is done in collaboration with Professor Dan Weix from the University of Wisconsin.)
 Working with Handy Gelbard at the University of Rochester Medical Center, we are developing colloidal nanocrystals as biological mimics and combining them with super-resolution imaging techniques to better understand possible origins of disease including COVID long hauler syndrome.